watersalesman/net-g/README.md

 *The Gmail account and password will be saved as plaintext in the config file.* Although the file is only accessible by root, consider creating an account or using a junk account for security purposes.
 The config file will be stored as */etc/netg/netg.conf*

 Writen for Arch Linux at the momement.
-However, it is simple enough that you should be able to make it work on another distro by just changing the method of service startup.
-I will still continue to work on making it more proper and compatible with other distros.
+However, it is simple enough that you should be able to make it work on other \*nix systems by just changing the method of service startup and possibly other minor tweaks.

 Usage
 --
 You can activate the systemd service *netg.service* to have it run on startup.

-Example for Arch:
+Example for distros with systemd:
 ```
 #Enable netg.service
 sudo systemctl enable netg